 12 of the Best Things to Do in Orlando With Toddlers

-This park is filled with fun, toddler-friendly rides and keeps kids excited to learn with the various science-related activities they have throughout the park.
+This park is filled with fun and adventure, kid-friendly rides and keeps kids excited to learn with the various science-related activities they have throughout the park.
 There are tons of Lego-inspired attractions throughout the park, such as the double-decker carousel with Lego stallions, the DUPLO splash safari, the AQUA ZONE water racers, or the Build-a-raft River.

 2. Walt Disney World